Taking control of your debt

 For student loans: the interest rate could vary from 2% to more than 10% depending on the type of loan (federal or private), whether they're from undergrad or grad school, and what year you took them out.
 If you're holding loans with a fixed rate of less than 5%, that may be favorable given the current student loan interest rates.
 But if you have a fixed rate that's greater than 5%, you may want to consider refinancing your student loans.
 We address the key considerations of refinancing student loans in a later section.
 Read more →

-Evaluate the trade-off between paying down debt and saving more
+Decide between paying down your debt vs. saving more cash

-The interest rate on your loan is less than 5%.
-What should you do?
+The after-tax interest rate on your student loan is less than 5%.

 Consider refinancing your loans

 Refinancing your loans can reduce your interest rate and shorten the time it takes to pay off the debt, which can translate to significant savings for you.
 Many people are familiar with refinancing in the context of mortgages, but it has become a more common practice for those with high-interest student loans as well.

 If you're evaluating refinancing student loans